Phantastes

 The story centres on the character Anodos ("pathless" in Greek) and takes its inspiration from German Romanticism, particularly Novalis.
 The story concerns a young man who is pulled into a dreamlike world and there hunts for his ideal of female beauty, embodied by the "Marble Lady".
 Anodos lives through many adventures and temptations while in the other world, until he is finally ready to give up his ideals.

-The edition published in 1905 was illustrated by Pre-Raphaelite painter Arthur Hughes.